riteshvg/tlp/content/posts/04-09-2023_JS Basics_Part2.md

     main: self learning
     topic1: javascript
     topic2: basics

 thumbnailImagePosition: left
 thumbnailImage: https://ik.imagekit.io/hyegquogx/The_Learning_Project/Back%20to%20basics%20%20Javascript%20Part%202.png
 author:
      display_name: Ritesh Gupta
 ---
 This is part 2 of the Back to Basics series covering my JavaScript learning journey.
-In this blog post, I will be covering how to check if an element matches a selector, working with multiple elements, data attributes and getting as well setting text in an element.
+In this blog post, I will be covering how to check if an element matches a selector and working with multiple elements.
 These lessons are very well explained in the [Vanilla JS Academy](https://vanillajsacademy.com/) by Chris Ferdinandi.

 <!--more-->